vortexntnu/vortex-iac/Pooltest-29-jan-23.md

 This command copies files from the current computer to a remote location.

-to use the truster, run the script activate_trusters.sh in the scripts folder.
+To use the truster, run the script activate_trusters.sh in the scripts folder.
 ```bash
 $ cd vortex_ws/src/Vortex-AUV/scripts
 $ ./activate_truster.sh
 ```

+## perception sonar test

+Perception tested sonar.

+Henrik write some documentation...

 ## problemer